Towards Disentangling Latent Space for Unsupervised Semantic Face Editing: Evaluations

 Our goal is towards disentangling the latent space to achieve better face attribute editing in an unsupervised way.
 To achieve this, we introduce (a) weight decomposition, (b) orthogonal regularization, and (c) the structure-texture independent architecture.
 To verify the validity, comparative trials are conducted.
-We first show the perceptual results by conducting attribute editing using those techniques, then report the quantitative evaluation results.
+We first introduce our experiment setup and show how face synthesis is conducted inside STGAN-WO, then show the perceptual results by conducting attribute editing using those techniques, and report the quantitative evaluation results.